corda/corda/README.md

 in the toolbar and select "Edit configurations", then expand the defaults tree, then select JUnit and add the two arguments to the VM options edit.

+## ClassNotFoundException during Gradle quasarScan task

+Your Gradle build server is hosed.
+Run `gradle --stop` and then try `gradle clean build`.

-## Accessing Source Without an IDE
+# Accessing Source Without an IDE

 If you don't want to explore or modify the code in a local IDE, you can also just use the command line and a text editor: